mongodb-labs/drivers-atlas-testing/kubernetes/kind/README.rst

 ====
-Run a MongoDB Replicaset Using Kind
+Run a MongoDB Replica Set Using Kind
 ====

-The scripts and configurations in this directory create a 3-node MongoDB replicaset in a local Kind cluster with authentication and TLS enabled. `Kind <https://kind.sigs.k8s.io/>`_ is a tool for running a local Kubernetes cluster in a Docker container.
+The scripts and configurations in this directory create a 3-node MongoDB replica set in a local Kind cluster with authentication and TLS enabled. `Kind <https://kind.sigs.k8s.io/>`_ is a tool for running a local Kubernetes cluster in a Docker container.

 Prerequisites
 -------------